AgentCyrusJr/LeetCode/README.md

 9th update to current version on 2016/12/28, celebrating on all 87/88 facebook problem ac.(There is one currently with '?' mark which can not be accepted successfully).
 Hit 299 ac in total.
 Keep on.

+10th update to current version on 2017/04/10, 500 commits on this repository, unluckily, no internship until now.

 code written in Java

 IDE: eclipse